Connect to a database

 RCUDbInfo:

-compInfoXMLLocation: wlsdeploy/custom/rcu/config/MyComponentInfo.xml
+compInfoXMLLocation: config/wlsdeploy/custom/rcu/config/MyComponentInfo.xml

-storageXMLLocation: wlsdeploy/custom/rcu/config/MyStorage.xml
+storageXMLLocation: config/wlsdeploy/custom/rcu/config/MyStorage.xml

 Advanced JRF database use cases